MediEvil (2019 video game): Music

-Andrew Barnabas and Paul Arnold, who had previously composed the soundtrack for the previous three games in the series, returned to compose for the MediEvil remake.
+Andrew Barnabas and Paul Arnold, who had composed the soundtrack for the previous three games in the series, returned to compose for the MediEvil remake.
 The music of the MediEvil remake was orchestrated by Prague Symphony Orchestra.
-The game's soundtrack consists of remastered versions of music that appeared in MediEvil: Resurrection, orchestral arrangements of tracks from the original MediEvil, and new tracks composed exclusively for the MediEvil remake.
+The soundtrack consists of remastered versions of music that appeared in MediEvil: Resurrection, orchestral arrangements of tracks from the original MediEvil, and new tracks composed exclusively for the MediEvil remake.

 Emulator

-A software PlayStation emulator was developed so that the original game could be unlocked and played on the PlayStation 4, which at the time lacked any backwards compatibility with original PlayStation games.
-The inclusion of the software led to attention from the modding community after launch, and led to attempts to run other games through MediEvils PlayStation emulator.
+A software PlayStation emulator was developed so that the original game could be unlocked and played on the PlayStation 4, which at the time lacked any backwards compatibility with PlayStation 1 games.
+The inclusion of the software led to attention from the modding community after launch, and resulted in attempts to run other games through MediEvils PlayStation emulator.
 Formal support for emulating other original PlayStation games on PS4 did not emerge until the 2022 revamp of PlayStation Plus.

 Release

 The MediEvil remake was first announced as a remaster of MediEvil at the 2017 PlayStation Experience.
-MediEvil was fully revealed on October 31, 2018, and was confirmed to be a full remake, rather than a remaster as was previously announced.
-In May 9, 2019, PlayStation State of Play, the digital only "Digital Deluxe Edition" version was revealed, which includes the Super Armor from MediEvil 2 (which now increases the gold that Sir Dan earns), a theme based on the game for the PlayStation 4 user interface, a digital art book, a digital graphic novel prequel known as MediEvil: Fate's Arrow, and a digital music player featuring the game's soundtrack, the latter receiving a later update allowing the user to download the game's music.
+MediEvil was fully revealed on October 31, 2018, and was confirmed to be a full remake, instead of a remaster as was previously announced.
+In the May 9, 2019, PlayStation State of Play, the digital only "Digital Deluxe Edition" version was revealed, which includes the Super Armor from MediEvil 2 (that now increases the gold Sir Dan earns), a theme based on the game for the PlayStation 4 user interface, a digital art book, a digital graphic novel prequel known as MediEvil: Fate's Arrow, and a digital music player featuring the soundtrack, the latter receiving a future update allowing the user to download the music.
 In the September 24, 2019, PlayStation State of Play, a demo of MediEvil, known as MediEvil: Short-Lived Demo, was announced to be available from the end of the presentation until October 6, 2019.
 The demo features an unlockable helmet item that can carry over to the full game.
-The helmet is based on the Japanese version of the original MediEvil, which has Sir Dan wear a helmet by default, and also increases the game's difficulty level.
+The helmet is based on the Japanese version of the original MediEvil, which features Sir Dan wearing a helmet by default, and also increases the difficulty level.
 A version of the Short-Lived Demo with additional levels was released on December 20, 2019.